 - Time the kid for completing the page and also the time for yourself too.

-- Well, those who complete the task with the shortest span will win the game.
+- Well, those who complete the task in the shortest span will win the game.

 - The twist is that both people have to complete the task in order to move to the next one.